housepbass/design-based-nautobot/README.md

   ```bash
   invoke unittest
   ```
-* At this point you can poke around to understand the machinery of the local environment.

 > This project was originally forked from [nautobot-docker-compose](https://github.com/nautobot/nautobot-docker-compose).
 Everything beyond this point in the README came from the original nautobot-docker-compose project.